Cash Feasibility Assessment conducted on adult internally displaced people (IDPs) with disabilities in Ukraine in May/June 2022

 Data analysis support: Pallab Regmi, Dheni Ardhian, John Tamayo

-Readers: We actively encourage your feedback so your comments may be fed into future design and implementation of inclusive Cash Transfer Programmes.
+Readers: We actively encourage your feedback so your comments can be fed into the future design and implementation of inclusive Cash Transfer Programs.
 Please contact us: